seeyew/HillYouGo/README.md

 #### Networking
 1. I am using Retrofit with OkHTTP3 for the simplicity.
 Read-only rest calls can be easily setup.
 1. Jackson is used for JSON serialization and de-serialization.
 1. I am not currently handling any errors as I wanted to focus on the "Happy Path".
-Someone of retries, and auto download should be implemented at some point.
+Handling failures, retries, and auto download should be implemented at some point.

 #### Caching